Downtown, Providence, Rhode Island: Demographics

 According to the Providence Plan, a local nonprofit aimed at improving city life, 64% of residents are white and 8.6% are Asian (both above the citywide averages of 54.4% and 6.2% respectively), 12% of the population is African-American, 11% is Hispanic, and 1% is Native American; 43% of public school children speak a language other than English as their primary language.

 The median family income is $42,558, over $10,000 above the citywide average, but 14% of families live below the poverty line while nearly 3.7% receive some form of public assistance.
 A further problem is that 15% of children under the age of six have been exposed to high quantities of lead.

 Government

 From north to south, Downtown includes portions of Wards 12, 13, 11, which are represented in the Providence City Council by Kat Kerwin, John J. Lombardi, and Balbina A. Young.
-All three councillors are Democrats.
+All three councilors are Democrats.

 Providence City Hall is located at 25 Dorrance Street, at the corner of Dorrance and Washington Street.
 It is immediately next to Kennedy Plaza and the Biltmore Hotel.
 It houses the City Council, the Mayor's Office, and the offices of some municipal agencies.

 The Rhode Island State House is located on Smith Street at the northern edge of Downtown.
 It includes the chambers of the Rhode Island General Assembly and the Governor's Office.

 The Rhode Island Department of Education is headquartered in the Shepard Company Building at 255 Westminster Street.